 Rights Being Exercised (listed by valued component) Location Information Additional context For each valued component (e.g. things that are important to your community), consider the right(s) practiced by your community that may be impacted by the Project Please provide a description of areas of importance.
+Indicate if the areas of importance are located on the project site, near the project site, or far from the project site.
 If confidentiality is a concern, please provide an approximate location within a buffer zone if you prefer.
-Please provide any information you feel is necessary to support the Agency's understanding of how you practice your rights EX: 1 Hunting • Moose Moose: Known Moose mating area is adjacent to Beaverhouse Rd.
-Moose typically migrate near a well-known community trail, immediately North of the Project area.
+Please provide any additional information you feel is necessary to support the Agency's understanding of how you practice your rights Example Hunting • Moose Moose: Known Moose mating area is near the project site, adjacent to Beaverhouse Rd.
+Moose typically migrate near a well-known community trail, immediately North of the project area.
 Hunting moose is important for teaching and knowledge sharing with younger generations.
 Potential noise disturbance may result in avoidance of the area and limit availability in preferred hunting locations.